 Jon Isham is professor of economics at Middlebury College.
-He is also the faculty director of the new Middlebury College Center for Social Entrepreneurship (CSE), where he helps students and recent college graduates use the tools and strategies of entrepreneurs to bring about positive social change.
+He is also the faculty director of the Center for Social Entrepreneurship (CSE), where he helps students and recent college graduates use the tools and strategies of entrepreneurs to bring about positive social change.
 He discussed the CSE's purpose on Vermont Public Radio.

 He joined the faculty in 1999 and teaches courses on 21st-century global challenges, climate change, environmental economics and environmental policy.

 His current research focuses on the effects of social capital on environmental and economic outcomes in the U.S. and Vermont.